prometheus/docs/content/docs/guides/proxy-exporter.md

 # Understanding and using the proxy exporter pattern

-Exporters that follow the proxy exporter pattern are those who get their target from the Prometheus GET request and scrape these targets while running on a different machine via a network.
-In this guide, we will:
+This guide will introduce you to the proxy exporter pattern.
+To achieve this we will:

 * describe the proxy exporter pattern and why it is used,
 * run the [blackbox](https://github.com/prometheus/blackbox_exporter) exporter as an example of the pattern,
+* configure a custom query module for the blackbox exporter,
 * let the blackbox exporter run basic metric queries against the Prometheus [website](https://prometheus.io),
-* configure a custom query module for the blackbox exporter,
 * examine a popular pattern of configuring Prometheus to scrape exporters using relabeling.

 ## The proxy exporter pattern?